apideck-libraries/sdk-python/docs/sdks/uploadsessions/README.md

         "digest": "sha=fpRyg5eVQletdZqEKaFlqwBXJzM=",
     })

-    if res is not None:
+    if res.get_file_response is not None:
         # handle response
         pass